Azure/azure-workload-identity/docs/book/src/quick-start.md

 </details>

-## 7. Setup trust between service principal and cluster OIDC issue

-TODO

-## 8. Create a Kubernetes service account
+## 7. Create a Kubernetes service account

 Create a Kubernetes service account with the required labels and annotations.